Harrison County, Indiana: Economy

 Harrison County has a diverse economy.
 Manufacturing industry is centered in the Corydon Industrial Park where automobile-related manufacturing is most prevalent.
 There is large–scale farming throughout the rural areas of the county; corn and soybeans are the county's largest crops.
 A service and shopping district is centered in Corydon.
 There are several medical facilities in the county including the Harrison County Hospital, two nursing facilities operated by Kindred Healthcare, and a number of private practices.

 The county has a developed tourism industry.
 The main attractions are the historic sites of Corydon, the county's golf courses, the Horseshoe Riverboat Casino and Hotel, and the area's two famous caves: Squire Boone Caverns near Mauckport and Wyandotte Caves in adjoining Crawford County.
 The casino is the county's single largest source of tax revenue and produced $23.5 million in tax revenue during 2007.

 Multiple utility companies serve the county.
 Electricity is provided by the Harrison Rural Electric Membership Cooperative (REMC) and Duke Energy.
 Natural gas is provided by the Indiana Utilities Corporation in Corydon and several small distributors provide rural service.
 Land-line telephone service is provided exclusively by Verizon.
 Cable television is provided by Insight Communications in some parts of the county.
 Water is pumped from a number of corporations, the largest being South Harrison Water Corporation and Ramsey Water Inc.

 As of July 2009, the county's largest employer was the Horseshoe Southern Indiana casino with 1,600 employees.
-Other large employers: Tyson Foods employs 550, Harrison County Hospital employs 504, South Harrison Community School Corporation employs 425, Blue River Services employs 405, Wal-Mart employs 400, North Harrison Community School Corporation employs 311, ICON Metal Forming employs 200, Darmic Inc. employs 120, Kindred Healthcare employs 115, Smith Store Fixtures and Lucas Oil Products each employs 80, Norstam Veneers employs 50, and Speed Flex employs 41.
+Other large employers: Harrison County Hospital employs 504, South Harrison Community School Corporation employs 425, Blue River Services employs 405, Wal-Mart employs 400, North Harrison Community School Corporation employs 311, ICON Metal Forming employs 200, Darmic Inc. employs 120, Kindred Healthcare employs 115, Smith Store Fixtures and Lucas Oil Products each employs 80, Norstam Veneers employs 50, and Speed Flex employs 41.
 An additional 92 businesses employ 5 to 40 workers.
 13% of the workforce is in retail, 12% in government, 12% in manufacturing, 11% in services, 8% in accommodations and food services, 8% in agriculture, 7% in construction, 7% working for local utilities, 6% in finance, insurance, and real estate, and 6% in other trades.
 The Louisville, Jefferson County, KY-IN Metropolitan statistical area to which Harrison County belongs had an unemployment rate of 10.2% in December 2009.